 There is a second way to use this popup.
 Instead of triggering it on inactive time interval, we will use an active time interval.
 This means if the user has been ACTIVE on the site AND has seen a few different pages, he has invested his time in the brand.
 If a popup at this time shows a product or service of his interest, getting him to convert would be quite easy.

-While reading an article on “How to make money online”, when the user reaches the section titled “Significance of Backlinks”, at that point we can share the free ebook “101 Backlink Generation Strategies” through a popup.
+As a generic example, while reading an article on “How to make money online”, when the user reaches the section titled “Significance of Backlinks”, a free ebook titled “101 Backlink Generation Strategies” may be shared via a popup.

-Again, the principle is that we want to use user's interest in the content to make him click our CTA.
-If he is reading about some topic A for a while, he obviously likes your content.
-If we offer him another genuinely valuable piece of content, and if that content helps him fulfill a goal, he will instantly act on the popup.
+Again, the principle is that we want to make the best of the user's interest in the content to make him click our CTA.
+If he is reading about topic X for a while, he obviously likes your content.
+If we offer him another related and genuinely valuable piece of content, and if that content helps him fulfill a goal, he will instantly act on the popup.

-If we were to show the same popup on the exit, he could have already forgotten about the significance of backlinks.
+On the other hand, were we to show the same popup during exit, he would probably have already forgotten about the significance of backlinks.
 We would have lost his interest.

-The point is - certain popups are much more suitable while the user is reading the article, not at the end or before starting the article.
+The point is - certain popups are much more suitable while the user is reading the article, not at the end or at the beginning of the user's visit.
 So, we monitor how far the visitor has scrolled and display a popup when he reaches a certain length.

-In an advanced version of this popup, it may be withdrawn when the user scrolls past the section.
+In an advanced version of this popup, it may not be shown when the user scrolls past the section.